jacksierkstra/software-evolution/README.md

-# software-evolution
+# Software Evolution
-The repo for Alex van Manen and me for the course: Software Evolution.
+This repo is going to contain code for the course Software Evolution.